TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/README.md

 **Expected Outcome**: Implement a Neural Network module.
 The module would contain Static Neural Network and Dynamic Neural Network classes.

 **Expected Problems**: Time! and the visual depiction of the Neural Networks.

+### Week #2
+**Expected Outcome**: Make some changes to the code, add proper documentation, tests and examples.

+**Expected Problems**: Never worked on documentation before.
+So, something new to work on!